Dre Campbell Farm

 Cover Crop Examples

-Cover crops fall into four classes: grasses, legumes, brassicas, and non-legumes broadleaves.
+Cover crops fall into four classes: grasses, legumes, brassicas, and non-legume broadleaves.

 Grasses

-These are not only useful but are also very attractive plants.
-For the practical gardener, grasses are annual cereals useful in holding the soil in place, thus reducing soil erosion.
+These are not only useful but also very attractive plants.
+For the practical gardener, grasses are annual cereals that hold the soil in place, thus reducing soil erosion.

-They also work for suppressing weeds and accumulating soil nitrogen.
-Additionally, the residue left after cutting provides a nutrient-rich mulch that helps retain soil moisture.
+They also suppress weeds and accumulate soil nitrogen.
+The residue left after cutting provides a nutrient-rich mulch that helps retain soil moisture.

 This category includes rye, corn, oats, wheat, and barley.